AndrewMorrow/Employee-Tracker/README.md

 ## Test Instructions

 Install all required modules with "npm install" in the root directory.
 Then run "npm start" or "node start" to kick the program off.
-This interacts with a localhost of mySQL server
+This interacts with a localhost of mySQL server, you may also use a remote instance of mySQL server but you will have to reconfigure the settings accordingly.

 ## Questions